ernestman28/cnp-node-base/README.md

 | hmcts/base/node/alpine-lts-10:latest       | Alpine distribution with nodeJS LTS 10 version |
 | hmcts/base/node/stretch-slim-lts-10:latest | Debian stretch and nodeJS LTS 10 version       |

-## Reasoning
+## Background

 These images are based on nodeJS official ones, with the addition of a specific `hmcts` user, used for consistent runtime parameters.

-These images are ought to be used for application runtimes, nothing prevents the use of other intermediate images to build your projects.
+These images are to be used for application runtimes, nothing prevents the use of other intermediate images to build your projects.